pedsmoreira/battlecry/README.md

 ## Who uses Battlecry?

 Check out the list of companies using Battlecry.
-And if you're using it too, please consider adding your company to the list :)
+If you're using it too, please consider adding your company to the list :)

 https://github.com/pedsmoreira/battlecry/issues/10